 The University has a large amount of financial aid available.
 Some of this is not "need-based," but most of it is.
 To qualify for need-based financial aid, a student and his or her parents must fill out a FAFSA.
 This form is available online at www.fafsa.ed.gov.
 After a student is admitted to UNH, the University's Financial Aid Office will develop an "aid package" which will often involve scholarship aid, work study, and loans.
 In calculating "need," the university uses an estimate of the student's total expenses for the year, not simply tuition expenses.
-It is therefore possible to receive both a full-tuition waiver from the music department and other university "need-based" financial aid.
-We strongly recommend that all students fill out a FAFSA as early as October 1, 2018 but no later than March 1, 2019.
+It is therefore possible to receive both a generous four year merit/talent scholarship from the music department and still qualify for university "need-based" financial aid.
+We strongly recommend that all students fill out a FAFSA as early as October 1, 2019 but no later than March 1, 2020.